qc316/slate/source/index.html.md

 }
 ```

-This endpoint returns technical informations and status of the gateway.
+This endpoint returns technical informations and the status of the gateway.

 ### HTTP Request